-Effect The financial audits for funds 5320100000 and 442300000 were not completed by intended deadline, which affected the completion of the State's year end close out process.
+The financial audits for funds 5320100000 and 442300000 were not completed by intended deadline, which affected the completion of the State's CAFR.

+We recommend MDE review its policies and procedures over the timing of the year end close out process.
 Part of these procedures should include the preparation of documentation needed to complete the audit of the financial statements such as account reconciliations, variance fluctuation explanations, etc. We also recommend that MDE identify a member in Executive Leadership that would be responsible for overseeing the Office of Accounting regarding the office's preparation and response to audit inquiries to ensure that MDE met the deadline for filing annual financial statements.